Self-indication assumption doomsday argument rebuttal

 The self-indication assumption (SIA) represents one of the major objections to the doomsday argument (DA).
 The doomsday argument states that humanity is unlikely to survive for long, as it would imply that current humans are implausibly early in the history of humanity.
 The SIA states that the chance of being born is not one, but an increasing function of the number of people who will be born.
-Under the SIA, it is more likely to be born in a world that with a larger total population, which counteracts the DA.
+Under the SIA, it is more likely to be born in a world with a larger total population, which counteracts the DA.

 History

 This objection to the doomsday argument (DA), originally by Dennis Dieks (1992), developed by Bartha and Hitchcock (1999), and expanded by Ken Olum (2001), is that the possibility of an individual existing all depends on how many humans will ever exist (N).
 If N is big, then the chance of said individual existing is higher than if only a few humans will ever exist.
 If the individual does exist, this is evidence that N is high.
 The argument is sometimes expressed in an alternative way by having the posterior marginal distribution of n based on N without explicitly invoking a non-zero chance of existing.
 The Bayesian inference mathematics are identical.

 The name for this attack within the DA community is the "self-indication assumption" (SIA), proposed by one of its opponents, the DA-advocate Nick Bostrom.
 His (2000) definition reads:

 SIA: Given the fact that people exist, people should (other things equal) favor hypotheses according to which many observers exist over hypotheses on which few observers exist.

 A development of Dieks's original paper by Kopf, Krtous and Page (1994), showed that the SIA precisely cancels out the effect of the doomsday argument, and therefore, one's birth position (n) gives no information about the total number of humans that will exist (N).
 This conclusion of SIA is uncontroversial with modern DA-proponents, who instead question the validity of the assumption itself, not the conclusion which would follow, if the SIA were true.

 The SIA has been defended by Matthew Adelstein, arguing that all alternatives to the SIA imply the soundness of the doomsday argument, and other even stranger conclusions.